atzawada/concourse-postman-resource/readme.md

 suppress_exit_code - Boolean: Continue running tests even after a failure. ignore_redirects - Boolean: Disable automatic forwarding of 3XX responses.

-### Concourse Options
-fail_job_on_test_failure - boolean: Fails concourse job if Newman reports a failing test. dump_json_file_location - String: If set will copy the json results file into the specified directory. dump_html_file_location - String: If set will create and copy the results file into the specified directory.

-# Out
-This operation is a no-op.
 # Check
 This operation is a no-op.